Travel Insurance and Safety Advice for Visitors to Costa Rica

 Hospitals in Costa Rica

-Emergency Medical Assistance in Costa Rica
+Emergency Medical Assistance Numbers

 The main emergency number in Costa Rica is 911.
-This number covers the following emergency institutions, Ambulance, Fire Fighters and Police as well as other emergency services.
+This number covers the following emergency institutions, Ambulance, Fire Fighters, and Police as well as other emergency services.